-In 2012 Telford Homes was appointed through a competitive tender to become the development partner of the London Diocesan Board for Schools (LDBS).
+In 2012 Telford Homes was appointed through a competitive tender to become the development partner of the London Diocesan Board for Schools (LDBS) for the redevelopment of Holy Trinity School.
 The site was owned by LDBS and LB Hackney and comprised a single storey 1960s school with several decaying portacabins.

 Planning consent was granted by the Greater London Authority (GLA) in December 2013, after a call-in by the Mayor of London.
 Consent was granted for a 34,585 sq.ft school (including nursery) and 101 open market homes.

-The scheme delivers very high quality open space with almost 100% site coverage for amenity uses incorporating school playgrounds, a play deck and MUGA, in addition to green roofs and resident’s garden.
+The scheme delivers very high quality open space with almost 100% site coverage for amenity uses including school playgrounds, a play deck and MUGA, in addition to green roofs and residents' garden.